Table of Contents

 Employers and unions have famously been at loggerheads.
 However, to ensure the employees’ will to join or not join a union is not influenced by their job security, some laws pertaining to employer behavior are in place.
 Let’s take a look at some of these federal laws.

-- Alternately, they also cannot promise them benefits if they don’t join a union (essentially, bribing is prohibited).
+- Alternatively, they also cannot promise them benefits if they don’t join a union (essentially, bribing is prohibited).

 - Employers cannot punish workers with additional work, transfers, layoffs, or terminations because they engaged in protected concerted or union activity, filed an unfair labor practice charge, or participated in an investigation by the NLRB.